-Junior Noah Boyarsky (he/him) said students often view his transition to being nonbinary as something he decided on a whim.
+Junior Noah Boyarsky (he/him) said students often view his transition to being male as something he decided on a whim.

 “I think a lot of people who don’t have experience with this just assume that one day I woke up and I was like, ‘I want to be a boy,’ (so) I was like, ‘OK, let’s do that,’” Boyarsky joked.